Statuary Bianco Marble

-Options - Choose from many options that make you counter truly custom:
+Options – Choose from many options that make your countertop truly custom:

 Impact – Although marble can withstand impact, if and when some a hard impact does occur, edges can chip.

-Food Safe - If you properly seal your marble countertop and clean after each use, you should have a very clean and sanitary counter surface.
+Food Safe – If you properly seal your marble countertop and clean after each use, you should have an exceptionally clean and sanitary counter surface.
 Marble is not NSF approved for use in commercial food preparation areas.

 Test your marble before you make your selection.
 Not all marble is the same.
 Use the test below to determine the suitability of your marble slab selection.